 Whether you’re teaching specific concepts, creating a space for learners to practice, or providing job aids, microlearning can be a powerful tool for nonprofit training.

-Guest post by Amy Morrisey, President and Sales & Marketing Manager of Artisan E-Learning
+Guest Author: Amy Morrisey, President and Sales & Marketing Manager of Artisan E-Learning

 Amy Morrisey is the President of Artisan E-Learning and serves as Sales & Marketing Manager.
 Amy started with Artisan as a contract writer/instructional designer.
 She was our Production Manager for four years and helped the team to double its capacity.
 As President, she stays focused on maintaining the high standards our clients have grown to expect.
 She believes that staying close to our clients, our people, and our work is a smart way to do that.
 One of her favorite things to do in the e-learning world is jump in with a client to write a storyboard that is creative and application-based.
 Before working with Artisan, Amy spent 17 years in corporate training and development predominantly teaching leadership development and coaching teams and executives.
 She currently serves on the board of ATD Detroit.